 After graduating, she headed out west to the tiny town of Blue Lake, CA where she studied with the world-renowned Dell'Arte Company of California.
 During her time there she studied a new form of physical theatre developed by Richard Schechner and taught by Paula Murray Cole.
 The style, known as RASAboxes, consists of Antonin Artaud's theory that an actor can become an "athlete of the emotions", and the Eastern Indian aesthetic study of emotions known as Rasa, or flavor.

 Jessica considers herself an actor first and foremost.
 However, she has much experience in all aspects of the theatre including design, direction, stage management and production.
 Some previous roles include Susie in Wit (directed by Mr. McKinley), Sgt.
-Dryvinski in MEGAFAULT (Sy-Fy channel), Woman in Neil LaBute's Pulitzer Prize-winning Bash and Sister James in John Patrick Shanley's Doubt.
+Dryvinski in MEGAFAULT (Sy-Fy channel original), and, most recently, Amy in the world premiere of A Green River by Aaron Randolph III.

-Jessica has been active with Junior Theatre since 2008, acting as a camp counselor, class instructor, workshop leader and director; having most recently directed Daniel DP Sheridan's adaptation of Pinocchio.
+Jessica has been active with Junior Theatre since 2008, acting as a camp counselor, class instructor, workshop, leader and director; having most recently directed Daniel DP Sheridan's adaptation of Pinocchio.

 Ivy moved to the Quad Cities after graduating from Monmouth College in May, 2012, where she majored in Theatre and English.
 She has been involved with the theatre since she started acting in school plays in seventh grade, but she didn't get serious about theatre until starting college.
 During her schooling, Ivy studied every aspect of the theatre, but found her passion in acting and stage managing.

 Ivy has been involved with Davenport Junior Theatre since she served as Performing Arts Intern during the summer of 2011.
 In addition to teaching classes and camps, Ivy served as the Stage Manager and Props Designer for the 61st Season.
 She also served as an AmeriCorps member with Davenport Parks and Recreation, based out of Junior Theatre.
 Through this position, she worked on Outreach programs and Volunteer Coordinating.